strawstack/ArrivalLanguage/README.md

 A map from english words to symbols inspired by the film, and Ted Chiang's short-story, `Arrival`

-# TODO

-- [x] Proof of concept
-- [x] Design prototype alphabet
-- [x] Ability to place blob at larger radius
-- [x] First point of line should not jitter
-- [x] Line jitter should be random walk
-- [x] Make circles into ellipse

-- [ ] Add effects for letter frequency
-    - [ ] 1 - 3 lines inside
-    - [ ] 1 - 3 dots inside

-- [ ] Some large circles should have medium circles on either side
-    - to create an ellipse like shape
-- [ ] Some medium circles should have small circles on either side
-    - to create an ellipse like shape
-- [ ] Add noise like small dots and lines
-    - [ ] Could be a slightly fainter color

 ## Letters

 A pattern of circles, ovals, and lines distributed around the circle.
 Circles, ovals, round end-cap lines.
 All black, so they merge together